 “Too much history discourse is “big sweep-big picture” in nature, where the people who were actually involved in the narrative in question are abstracted and dehumanized in the service of some grand, overarching historical theory- treated like mere automata or bloodless units in some supposedly vast and inexorable world-shaping force or movement like communism, fascism, capitalism, colonialism or imperialism…This is how the Indian Industry- with these essentially empty word constructs- these abstractions, euphemisms and stereotypes- falsely portrays European migrators to Canada: as “colonizers”, “colonialists”, “settlers”, “exploiters” and “imperialists”- fictional”ist” or “ism” people– essentially as knowing, callous culture-killers and land thieves….But which non-Indian Canadian among us regards his or her pioneer ancestors in such an insulting, shallow and cartoonish way?
 Hardly any of us, and with good reason.
 It’s not true!
-In fact these were mainly innocent, vulnerable human beings, just like us, not humans “ists” or “isms.”
+In fact these were mainly innocent, vulnerable, individual human beings, just like us, not humans “ists” or “isms.”
 They were nearly as much the victims of larger forces beyond their control as were the indigenous peoples of their “new” lands whose lives they changed so profoundly.
 They were often themselves “oppressed” as much as they were ever “oppressors.”
 As such they have almost the same call on our powers of imagination, compassion, empathy, admiration and respect as do the ancient Indian peoples whose former lands they settled and whose way of life they inadvertently helped to end.
 Failing to maintain and defend our non-indigenous ancestors’ memory, sacrifices, hardships, accomplishments and legacy is wrong and dishonorable.”

 “Mr. Saul’s and Mr. Rae’s books are illustrative of the sad fact that rarely before has an oppressed minority in a liberal society been so let down, so ill-served, so abandoned (albeit unintentionally) by their social, political and meritocratic elites as have been Canada’s aboriginal peoples.”